 Email: tariq [at] cs [dot] columbia [dot] edu

-Fact vs. Opinion: the Role of Argumentation Features in News Classification.
+Fact vs. Opinion: the Role of Argumentation Features in News Classification

-Tariq Alhindi, Smaranda Muresan, and Daniel Preotiuc-Pietro.
+Tariq Alhindi, Smaranda Muresan, and Daniel Preotiuc-Pietro

-To appear in proceedings of the 28th International Conference on Computational Linguistics ( COLING ) 2020.
+Proceedings of the 28th International Conference on Computational Linguistics ( COLING ) 2020.

 [ slides ]